Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Properties of cyanobacterial UV-absorbing pigments

 From a traditional biological standpoint this apparent lack of a clear defining physiological function for these pigments looks extremely perplexing, especially when taking into account the extraordinary prevalence of these compounds in nature.
 Darwinian theory in its strictest traditional formulation, with evolution through natural selection operating only at the level of the individual, categorically dismisses this kind of phenomena; where an organism wastefully spends free energy and resources for the synthesis of metabolically expensive, nitrogen-containing compounds with no vital physiological function commensurate with their ubiquity and hence no, or little, benefit for its survival and reproduction.
 According to Darwinian theory, such a biosynthetic pathway, with little or no direct utility to the organism, should have been suppressed or completely eliminated through natural selection.
 However, exactly the opposite has happened in the course of evolution; MAA biosynthetic genes have not only survived but have undergone extensive dissemination across numerous taxa through horizontal gene transfer.

-The failure of Darwinian theory to find a niche for MAAs in its classical ``struggle for survival'' paradigm is a result of it not being soundly grounded in thermodynamics and the universal physical laws (for a discussion on this topic, see: Michaelian, 2011; 2012; 2016).
-From the perspective of non-equilibrium thermodynamics, a metaphysical ``will to survive'' does not exist, making the search for a particular physiological function of MAAs pointless.
-But MAAs do have a function and it is a thermodynamic function of energy dissipation, or, more generally, entropy production.
+We postulate that the failure of Darwinian theory to allocate a niche for MAAs in its classical ``struggle for survival'' paradigm may be related to the fact that this theory is not founded on thermodynamic principles (for a discussion on this topic, see: Michaelian, 2011; 2012; 2016).
+From the perspective of non-equilibrium thermodynamics, MAAs do have a function and it is a thermodynamic function of energy dissipation, or, more generally, entropy production.
 This thermodynamic function can be readily inferred from their physicochemical properties related to photon dissipation described above.
-MAAs can be regarded as typical examples of microscopic dissipative structuring of matter for the sole purpose of entropy production through highly efficient dissipation of high-frequency UV photons into heat (Michaelian, 2016).
-This is the reason for their ``coming into being'' and tendency to proliferate over the surface of the Earth, as it is the fundamental reason for the origin and evolution of life on Earth, and, in fact, the reason for the ubiquity of organic pigments in the neighborhood of stars throughout the universe (Michaelian and Simeonov, 2017; Michaelian, 2016).
+MAAs can be regarded as typical examples of microscopic dissipative structuring of carbon-based material for the overriding purpose of entropy production through highly efficient dissipation of high-frequency UV photons into heat (Michaelian, 2016; 2017).
+This may be the reason for the origin and proliferation over the surface of the Earth of all organic pigments and the reason for the ubiquity of organic pigments in the neighborhood of stars throughout the universe (Michaelian and Simeonov, 2017; Michaelian, 2016).

-This biological irreversible process of photon dissipation that MAAs and other bio-pigments perform, then couples to a secondary abiotic irreversible process of water evaporation from surfaces through the heat it releases into its aquatic milieu (Michaelian, 2012).
+This irreversible process of photon dissipation that MAAs and other bio-pigments perform, then couples to a secondary abiotic irreversible process of water evaporation from surfaces through the heat it releases into its aquatic milieu (Michaelian, 2012).
 Evidence exist that the profusion of life and chromophoric dissolved organic matter (CDOM) in the sea-surface microlayer (SML) causes significant heating of the ocean surface fomenting evaporation (Morel, 1988; Kahru et al., 1993; Jones et al., 2005; Patara et al., 2012) and even the irreversible process of hurricane formation and steering (Gnanadesikan et al., 2010).